 The Elite Sport battery offers 4.5 hours of playback per charge, which is enough juice to last through just about every workout experience except a marathon, and an included charging case adds two extra charges to keep them at the ready in your gym bag.
 Jabra’s Sport Life app is the brains behind many of the headphones’ workout functions, and features activity tracking and voice prompts to go along with heart-rate readings during your workouts.

-The sound quality is solid, with punchy bass response and tight treble that brings a good amount of clarity to your favorite inspirational tunes.
+The sound quality is solid, with a punchy bass response and tight treble that brings a good amount of clarity to your favorite inspirational tunes.
 Sure, the Elite Sport won’t offer the same vivid sound signature as more affordable wired in-ears like the V-Moda Forza, but the convenience of wireless audio should make up for the price difference.

 Our full Jabra Elite Sport review